o19s/ubi/docs/schema/event-properties-message.md

 https://o19s.github.io/ubi/schema/event.schema.json#/properties/message
 ```

-optional text message for the log entry.
-For example, with a message\_type of INFO, people might expect an informational or debug type text for this field, but a message\_type of QUERY, we would expect the text to be more about what the user is searching on.
+Optional text message for the log entry.
+For example, for a message\_type of QUERY, we would expect the text to be about what the user is searching on.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------ |